carls113/RCAC-temp-hpc-exchange/docs/source/week3/scripts.rst

 Variables are just dumb text, unlike other programming languages.
-While there are some execptions, there are no complex data structures.
+While there are some exceptions, there are no complex data structures.

 .. code-block::